 To test drying time, we threw a handful of hand towels into the wash, took them out wet, and immediately hung them on a drying line outside.
-Now, remember that our current testing conditions mean that it's 100-degrees in Bishop, California, about as dry as it gets.
-These towels dried relatively quickly in general.
+Our current testing conditions of 100-degrees in Bishop, California, are about as dry as it gets.
+In general, these towels dried relatively quickly.
 We checked back in on their progress after 30 minutes and again after another 15 minutes had passed (at 45 minutes).
 We rated each towel on a scale of "basically dry" to "slightly damp" to "mostly damp."
 Most towels were nearly dry after 45 minutes, though when we brought them inside, a few continued to feel damp overnight.

 We refined our absorbency tests for this review and found through internet research that there is a standardized test for assessing a fabric's ability to absorb water.
 This involves taking a spray bottle and spraying the fabric with water while observing what happens to the water.
 Does it pool on top?
 Does it absorb right away?
 How much does the water spread after 30 seconds?
 From these questions, and trial and error, we learned that typically, towels with a looser weave absorb water better than those with a tight weave.
 Sometimes, though, towels that are too thin allow water to leak through to the surface beneath, which is not ideal either.

-As you can see, we have really gotten into the weeds here in the world of towels.
+As you can see, we have gotten into the weeds here in the world of towels.
 Hopefully, this review has directed you toward the perfect hand towel to fit your specific needs.
 The towels in this review cover a wide range of styles, textures, sizes, and colors.
-Each one excels in some departments while falling a bit short in others, but our top picks all have a great balance of attributes to keep you feeling fresh.
+Each one excels in some departments while falling a bit short in others, but our top choices all have a great balance of attributes to keep you feeling fresh.

 — Jane Jackson